CCeph/interactive-3d-portfolio/README.md

 ## Shortcomings of Design

 1. Mobile support is not great.
-It can be quite laggy, and some taps or drags register in unintended ways.
+It can be quite laggy, and some taps or drags register in unintended ways (for example, dragging down might refresh the page on some phones).
-2. I have not coded keyboard support yet.
-3. I have not coded screen reader support yet.
+2. There is no keyboard or screen reader support as of yet.
-4. To prevent undesired clicks on faces when moving the cube, I had to use double click as the event to access one of the cube's faces.
+3. To prevent undesired clicks on faces when moving the cube, I had to use double click as the event to access one of the cube's faces.
 Double click is a rare and unfamiliar input method on websites.

-## To-Do List

-1. Prevent reloading the page on mobile when dragging the cube.
-2. Figure out why the cube does not work on iOS and chromeOS.

 ## Compatibility

-The website was tested on Chrome on PC.
-It is functional on Android, but there may be some bugs.
-It is not working on iOS or chromeOS.
+The website was tested on Chrome on PC and Android where it works well.

+iOS support is unpredictable.
+It seems to work on newer iPhones, but does not work on older ones (mainly tested with iPhone 12).
+From my testing, the issue seems to be related to animations.
+Before any animation plays, the box can be moved around.
+Once any animation is played, the box can no longer be moved.
+Also, the touchmove event is used in this application, which is not supported on Opera or Safari according to MDN.